xtien/app/README.md

 # Bluetooth LE app experiment
-Bluetooth Low Engergy proximity test

 ## Goal
-I created this app to see how hard it is to use Bluetooth Low Energy for proximity tests.
+I created this app to see how hard it is to use Bluetooth Low Energy for proximity detection.
+The app scans for other devices and it advertises itself as a device.

 ## Functions
 #### ID